-- Etching: using strong acid to cut into a design into a metal surface.
+- Etching: using strong acid to cut a design into a metal surface.
 Prints were often made from etchings.

 - Expressionism: a modern art movement where the artist distorts reality in order to express emotion

 - Folk Art: a style of art that cultural, utilitarian (meaning, it has a use in addition to its beauty) and usually created by an artist without formal art education.
 Folk Art is disconnected from the fine art movements

 - Foreshorten: to distort a subject in order to give the illusion of depth